Congeenial/Congee.gay-website/content/posts/Ship Fics/TojiandYuuji3.md

 “This answers your question, Kid.”
 Toji says.

 “You want nothing changed?
 Okay, Uh.
-Uhm-” Yuuji fights the hug creeping in to take control of his body.
+Uhm—” Yuuji fights the hug creeping in to take control of his body.
 He didn’t prepare for this.
 He’s over the moon, not looking a gift horse in the mouth, and other abundant idioms.
 He’s so excited that he mistypes his name.

 “You wanna try it now?”
 Toji asks; Yuuji almost flips the laptop over from shock.